Build System (Prev) C++ Templates (Next)

 }

-• In class definitions, align "public:", "protected:", and "private:" declarations with the beginning of the class definition statement, and with the closing brace.
+- In class definitions, align "public:", "protected:", and "private:" declarations with the beginning of the class definition statement, and with the closing brace.
 List public members first, then protected, then private.
-Within each block, list member variables first, then member functions

-• Inline method definitions should usually be given outside the class definition, within the header file.
-The word "inline" should be added to this function definition, but not the function declaration.
+- Inline method definitions should usually be given outside the class definition, within the header file.
+The word "inline" should be added to this function definition, but not to the function declaration.

 #ifndef UTIL_SILLY_CLASS_H